SchnapsterDog/flexi-skeleton-fe/README.md

 ```

 ### Integrated V-Tooltip Directive
 V-tooltip directive could be attached on every html element.
-It shows on hover.
+It will show on hover.

 ```html
 <sample-component v-tooltip="'Some good tooltip.'" />
 ```

-Also it could be placed on different position:
+Position and place:
 ```html
 <sample-component v-tooltip.bottom-center="'I am bottom centered.'"  />
 ```